sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 **Line 8** The lanes in the game are yellow and so we convert our image to the HSL color space in order to enhance our lanes.
 They were not very clear in the RGB space, therefore HSL was used.

 **Line 13&14** We define our upper and lower limit of the color space.
 Although the boundaries are given in terms of RGB it is actually in HSL.
 The comments are in RGB to make it easier to understand.
 Those limits represent the region where the color yellow falls within.
-Therefore, we use those limits so we can seek out a similar color in our image.
+Therefore, we use those limits so we can seek out a similar color.

 **Line 17** Now we apply the limits to our HSL image.
 It seeks out the color yellow and sets the rest of the pixels of the image to 0.
 We have essentially created a mask.
 An area where relevant pixels keep their values and the ones not needed are set to 0.